Governance Framework

 Operational compliance

 • The system must operate within Australian pharmacy legislation and the applicable state or territory regulatory framework.
-PAS™ does not define what compliance looks like — it requires that compliance is documented and evidenced.
+Pharmacies remain responsible for all compliance obligations.
+PAS™ provides documentation and evidence of operational controls, not legal certainty.

 • PharmaSelf24™: all dispensing, clinical review, counselling, and authorised supply must be completed before any prescription is loaded.
 Schedule 8 products are not permitted under any circumstances.